solartempest/ps17/readme.md

 -   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
 -   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.

+## Make and Flashing

 Make example for this keyboard (after setting up your build environment):

     make solartempest/ps17:via

 To reset the board into bootloader mode, tap the Reset switch mounted on the bottom of the PCB.
+Flash with QMK toolbox, auto-flash.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).